-Words supplied by Craig Rodgers, Group Manager On-Farm Sales.
+Words supplied by Craig Rodgers, Group Manager On-Farm Sales

-We have seen minimal rainfall through autumn with conditions still very suitable to all grazing types however, as conditions soften it is important to ensure you protect any newer pastures from stock damage but still look to graze them to optimise covers for the winter period.
+We have seen minimal rainfall through autumn with conditions still very suitable to all grazing types, however, as conditions soften it is important to ensure you protect any newer pastures from stock damage but still look to graze them to optimum covers for the winter period.
 Pastures being grazed immediately following rain can cause damage especially around gateways.
-Patching these up during winter may not get the desired result and waiting till early spring will be a better option.
+Patching these up during winter may not get the desired result and waiting until early spring will be a better option.
 There are some good options available to help tidy up these areas but ensure you consider what is planned for that paddock in the future.
 If it is likely to be re-grassed or cropped then a short-term grass or renovation style mix would be suitable, but if it is a well performing or newish pasture then look to spend a little more to ensure it is back performing to its potential.

 The measuring and grazing of fodder beet is underway and as usual the general variety discussion with farmers is revolving around yield, dry matter content and stock suitability.
 Early weights are showing mixed results with some yields up on previous years, and some similar or just below.
 There does not seem to be too much variance across varieties, however, once full yield assessments are complete, we can analyse what has performed better this year.
 The transition period remains the most important process of the fodder beet crop and an independent yield assessment is only a guide as crops can vary in size across a paddock.
 The most accurate estimation is often measured by what the stock are eating or sometimes what they are leaving behind.